aorcsik/aorcsik.com/src/md/blog/elden-ring-part-3.md

 Let's check something else on my wishlist: the [Black Whetblade](https://eldenring.wiki.fextralife.com/Black+Whetblade) in the [Siofra River](https://eldenring.wiki.fextralife.com/Siofra+River) region...
 After wandering around for a while, I realized that the knife is actually in [Nokron, Eternal City](https://eldenring.wiki.fextralife.com/Nokron,+Eternal+City), one level above the river, and the two are not directly connected.
 Great, again.

-Anyway, while I was down there looking for a way into Nokron, I found a point of interest northeast on the map and tried to reach it while gathering runes and materials and lighting strange statues on the way.
+Anyway, while looking for a way into Nokron, I found a point of interest northeast on the map and tried to reach it while gathering runes and materials and lighting strange statues.
 It was another elevator, the [Deep Siofra Well](https://eldenring.wiki.fextralife.com/Deep+Siofra+Well), locked by a gargoyle statue.
-It took me back to *(drumroll)* Caelid.
-Great, mother of Godwyn.
+It took me back to *(drumroll)* Caelid—great, mother of Godwyn.

 Ok, something told me I should stay here and explore, at least gather the maps.
 I managed to do that after much running around and avoiding dangerous foes.
 Then I found some [ruins](https://eldenring.wiki.fextralife.com/Caelem+Ruins) with [burning kamikaze zombies](https://eldenring.wiki.fextralife.com/Putrid+Corpse).
 I killed a bunch of them, avoiding the [Flame Chariots](https://eldenring.wiki.fextralife.com/Flame+Chariot), when I found the way underground to a boss arena, with a [Mad Pumpkin Head](https://eldenring.wiki.fextralife.com/Mad+Pumpkin+Head) Duo(!).
 OMFG!
-Actually, the first try went rather well.
+The first try went rather well.
 I killed one before the other finished me.
 This gave me some hope, so I kept trying and managed to beat them.
-My reward was a [Visage Shield](https://eldenring.wiki.fextralife.com/Visage+Shield), which I can't use yet, but it is nice nevertheless.
+My reward was a [Visage Shield](https://eldenring.wiki.fextralife.com/Visage+Shield), which I can't use yet but is a nice shield.

 [Sir Oakheart vs. Mad Pumpkin Head Duo](https://youtu.be/gVP3yOBaVqc#embed)